Context Aware Grounded Teacher for Source Free Object Detection: Experiments

 \textbf{DDSM to RSNA.} This experiment evaluates domain adaptation across datasets collected from distinct geographical regions.
 Specifically, we consider the DDSM~\cite{lee2017curated} dataset as the source domain and RSNA~\cite{carr2022rsna} as the target domain.
 As shown in Table~\ref{tab:med2}, our proposed method consistently outperforms existing approaches across all \fpi thresholds, demonstrating its robustness and effectiveness in cross-domain generalization.

-\textbf{Cityscapes to Foggy Cityscapes.} Object detectors often experience a significant drop in performance when deployed under adverse real-world conditions such as fog, due to the domain shift caused by the lack of such conditions in the training data.
+\textbf{Cityscapes to Foggy Cityscapes.} Object detectors often experience a significant drop in performance when deployed under adverse real-world conditions, such as fog, due to the domain shift caused by the lack of such conditions in the training data.
 Domain adaptation aims to bridge this gap between normal and adverse weather scenarios.
 To investigate this, we conduct experiments on the widely-used Cityscapes $\rightarrow$ FoggyCityscapes benchmark.
-As presented in Table~\ref{c2f}, student-teacher based frameworks consistently outperform non-student-teacher approaches by a notable margin.
-Our method, \gt, built upon mean teacher architecture~\cite{li2022cross}, achieves a substantial improvement with a performance of 50.8 \map.
-Furthermore, it demonstrates notable gains in minority object classes, highlighting its robustness and adaptability in challenging weather conditions.
+As presented in Table~\ref{c2f}, student-based frameworks consistently outperform other approaches by a notable margin.

+\textbf{InSeg1 to InSeg2.} The InSeg benchmark features dense endoscopic and surgical imagery with challenging lighting and class overlap.
+For fair comparison, we extract bounding boxes from segmentation masks as ground-truth annotations.
+As shown in Table~\ref{tab:inseg1_to_inseg2}, GT improves over the source-only baseline from 0.25$\rightarrow$0.30 at R@1.0 and raises AUC from 0.03$\rightarrow$0.21, demonstrating robust generalization under surgical domain shifts.